connkat/school/COMP1131/Modules/Module4/module4-notes.md

 ```
 	- First, the expression is evaluated.
 In this example, the expression is a simple char variable.
 Execution then transfers to the first statement identified by the case value that matches the result of the expression.
 Therefore, if idChar contains an 'A', the variable aCount is incremented.
 If it contains a 'B', the case for 'A' is skipped, and processing continues where bCount is incremented.
 	- If no case value matches that of the expression, execution continues with the optional default case, indicated by the reserved word default.
 If no default case exists, no statements in the switch statement are executed, and processing continues with the statement after the switch statement.
 It is often a good idea to include a default case, even if you don’t expect it to be executed.
-	- When a break statement is encountered, processing jumps to the statement fol- lowing the switch statement.
+	- When a break statement is encountered, processing jumps to the statement following the switch statement.
 A break statement is usually used to break out of each case of a switch statement.
 - `Common Error`: Forgetting a break statement at the end of a switch case is a common error.
 Usually you want each case to be mutually exclusive, so you’ll want to include a break statement at the end of each case.
 It’s unfortunate that the usual case requires the extra line of code, but occasionally it is convenient to omit it.

 ### The `while` Statement
 - A while statement is a loop that evaluates a boolean condition just as an if statement does and executes a statement (called the body of the loop) if the condition is true.
 - However, unlike the if statement, after the body is executed, the condition is evaluated again.
 If it is still true, the body is executed again.
-This repetition continues until the condition becomes false; then process- ing continues with the statement after the body of the while loop.
+This repetition continues until the condition becomes false; then processing continues with the statement after the body of the while loop.

 - Infinite Loops: It is the programmer’s responsibility to ensure that the condition of a loop will eventually become false.
 If it doesn’t, the loop body will execute forever, or at least until the program is interrupted.
 This situation, which is referred to as an infinite loop, is a common mistake.
 	- EX: